lbryio/lbry.com/INSTALL.md

 - Run `./dev.sh` from the project root
 - Access [localhost:8000](http://localhost:8000) in your browser

-## Running via Docker

-- Install Docker
-- Checkout the project
-- Run `./docker.sh` from the project root
-- Access [localhost:8000](http://localhost:8000) in your browser

 ## Verifying Install

 If `localhost:8000` returns the lbry.com website, it's running correctly.